Family dispute resolution

 Property and financial issues

-You can try and use family dispute resolution to resolve financial issues such as property settlement, spousal maintenance or child support.
+You can try to use family dispute resolution to resolve financial issues such as property settlement, spousal maintenance or child support.

 If you reach an agreement, you can make it legally enforceable by lodging it with the court as consent orders.